jmahler/jmahler.github.io/_posts/2014-02-22-interview_questions.md

 managers was flawed and that all development on A should cease in favor of B.<br>
 How do you respond to this?

-  A manager with a big ego and control issues will see this as an attack upon their authority.
+  - A manager with a big ego and control issues will see this as an attack upon their authority.
 And they will likely punish the employee.

-  A good manager will thank the employee and switch development to B.
+  - A good manager will thank the employee and switch development to B.
+  - This situation is from a project I worked on involving a PCIe driver.
+    Instead of being thanked I was punished for showing that B was a better solution.
+I didn't have much confidence in the success of the project after that.

 1. Your company uses Linux and other open source software.
 Does it contribute anything back to the community?

-  They should feel obligated to contribute back to the community.
+  - They should feel obligated to contribute back to the community.
   If their changes are used in a product and not being made public this could be a licensing issue as well.

-1. How much does turnover cost you?
-  - Those who try to ignore the problem or believe it is out of their control often have no idea how much losing an employee costs ([Peopleware][pw]).
-  - cost of lost work
-  - cost of lost knowledge

-1. Suppose you have a project that has been in development for over a year and it looks like it could take another six months or more to get something working.
-And recently an alternative solution became available which was better in every respect and could be put in to operation in less than a week.
-But this new solution requires a one time fee of $10k for use in a commercial project.
-Would you continue development on the old project or switch to the new one?

-  sunk costs - The decision should be based upon its value in todays market.
-Past expenses should not influence the decision.

-1. In Engineering there are going to be disagreements about how things should be done.
-Tell me about a time when one of your employees disagreed with you.
-  - If he had to assert his authority this a red flag that they are a boss and not a leader.

 # Questions From Managers